Donate Now

 Viv Gapes, New Zealand Paralympian

-Viv would then repeat that triple medal haul two years later at the alpine skiing world championships in Sweden.
+Viv would repeat that triple medal haul two years later at the Para Alpine Skiing World Championships in Sweden before retiring from the sport.

 Viv officially received her ‘numbered’ Paralympic pin as part of The Celebration Project in Auckland in May 2019.